steezyinc/senior-ios-coding-challenge/README.md

 AUTHENTICATION
 As a user:
-- [ ] I want to navigate to the /signup route to sign up with an email and a password
+- [ ] I want to navigate to the /signup View Controller to sign up with an email and a password
   - [ ] I want my email to be unique to me when I sign up.
 If a user already has the email I specified I should be presented with an error alert informing me of the issue.
-- [ ] I want to navigate to the /login route to login to my account with my email and password
+- [ ] I want to navigate to the /login View Controller to login to my account with my email and password
   - [ ] I want the login page to show me some indication of an error if my login information is incorrect
   - [ ] I want the login page to have a link to the /signup page if I do not already have an account
 - [ ] I want to be able to logout of my account

 CLASSES INDEX
 As an unauthenticated user:
-- [ ] I want to navigate to the /classes route to see what classes are available.
+- [ ] I want to navigate to the /classes View/Navigation Controller to see what classes are available.
 - [ ] I want the login page to appear in a modal if I try to view one of the classes by clicking on the thumbnail

   when I am viewing or searching the available classes